protaskin/LowCDC-Win10x64/README.md

 Press any key to continue . . .
 </pre>

-createcat.bat generates the test-signed catalog file `lowcdc.cat` and creates the `certcopy.cer` file that contains a copy of the certificate.
+createcat.bat has generated the test-signed catalog file `lowcdc.cat` and created the `certcopy.cer` file that contains a copy of the certificate.

 ## Troubleshooting